fumodayo/react-design-pattern/README.md

-# What are Design Patterns ?
+# What are layout components ?

-- Design patterns are effective solutions to common application development challenges

-# Common Challenges

-- Creating reusable layouts
-- Reusing complex logic between multiple components
-- Working with forms
-- Incorporating functional concepts into our code
+- React components that deal primarily with arranging other components on the page